davidbeleznay/DigitalForesterApp/README.md

 Navigation structure is fully implemented with consistent routing for all tools.
 The Culvert Sizing Tool now features a multi-stage process with support for multiple stream measurements and detailed visualization.
 The California Method lookup table is implemented as the primary sizing approach with hydraulic checks for validation.

+The Road Risk Assessment tool now includes toggleable additional assessment factors for more comprehensive evaluations, with low/moderate/high risk level selectors for geotechnical and infrastructure elements.

 ## Features

 ### Culvert Sizing Tool